zhedongma/zhedongma.github.io/_pages/about.md

 I am currently a third-year PhD candidate in Electrical&Computer Engineering at the University of Florida supervised by [Prof.Shuo Wang](https://peeprlgator.github.io/Shuo.Wang/index.html), you can see his google scholar [here](https://scholar.google.com/citations?user=zvZUp70AAAAJ&hl=zh-CN).
 My research focuses on wireless charging for portable consumer electronics, AC/DC power adapters, and Conducted/Radiated EMI Solutions in Power Electronics Systems.
 I received my B.E. in Electrical Engineering and Automation from Zhejiang University, Hangzhou, P.R.China in June 2019.

-In my daily life, I enjoy the time accompanying with my son: [Jiachen](https://www.linkedin.com/in/jiachenlian/?locale=en_US).
-Also, I enjoy travelling as well as photographing a lot, you can see the pictures that I took along the journey in [Photo show](https://zhedongma.github.io/portfolio/).
+In my daily life, I enjoy travelling as well as photographing a lot, you can see the pictures that I took along the journey in [Photo show](https://zhedongma.github.io/portfolio/).

 Email: zhedongma@gmail.com or Wechat:MZDZJU.
 Find me on [Facebook](https://www.facebook.com/profile.php?id=100024571883628), [Researchgate](https://www.researchgate.net/profile/Zhedong_Ma2) and [Google Scholar](https://scholar.google.com/citations?user=XkmTpQIAAAAJ&hl=en) as well as [Linkedin](http://linkedin.com/in/zhedong-ma-5a9988164).